artxdev0/isurfriendtestbot/README.md

 To host yourself the bot, rename `config_template.toml` to `config.toml`.
 Fill up the configuration (api_id, api_hash you can get here: https://my.telegram.org).

+You can also use another database of SQLite: PostgreSQL, MySQL, MSSQL, ...
+Setup `database_uri` parameter of configuration.